 What’s Powering China’s Market for Luxury Items?

-Chinese consumers are still hungry for Luxury Goods
+Chinese consumers are still hungry for Foreign Luxury Goods

-Chinese millennial consumers are highly educated, and very familiar with digital tools what maks them highly empowered.
-Nowadays, traditional market research is a waste of money in China because surveys focus on too few cities, because Chinese millennial consumers are already well informed about luxury and eager to embrace innovative trends, such as the convergence of high fashion and sportswear.
+Chinese millennial consumers are highly educated, and very familiar with digital tools what makes them highly empowered.
+Nowadays, traditional market research is a waste of money in China because surveys focus on too few cities because Chinese millennial consumers are already well informed about luxury and eager to embrace innovative trends, such as the convergence of high fashion and sportswear.

 Only real-time consumer measurements of AI-powered social media listening techniques can steer brands accurately in China.
 Chinese social media networks are firewalled and challenging to analyze, but with the right expertise and machine learning, Luxury brands can correctly observe or analyze data on their Chinese consumers, brand, competition, and more.